-Go to Reality Check and estimate what kind of salary you will need to support the lifestyle you want.
-While this is a California site, choose either Stockton or San Bernardino towns as they have the same cost of living as Hartford, CT
+Go to Career Zone and estimate what kind of salary you will need to support the lifestyle you want.
+While this is a California site, choose Sacramento as it has the same cost of living as Hartford, CT

 Assess your skills by creating a skills inventory, accomplishments sheet, and proficiency list.
 This information can be used in your résumé as well as in creating your professional website.

 Update your résumé using the online résumé builder, and add to this during the next two years as you gain new experiences and skills.